ccctechcenter/colleague-dmi-client/README.md

 __DmiService__

-1. `authorizationExpirationMs` - Authorization expiration in milliseconds.
+1. `authorizationExpirationSeconds` - Authorization expiration.
 Defaults to 4 hours.
 When authorization expires, the DMI Service will request new credentials via a login request.
 2. `maxDmiTransactionRetry` - Maximum retry sending / receiving a DMI Transaction.
 Default is 3.